Rahuldee18/RPi-YOLOv10/README.md

 **Step 7:**

 - Change the MQTT topic name in the application code (object-detection-yolov10.py) and subscribe to the topic on another computer to view the output from the object detection model.
-- Also, try updating the code to give continuous inference.
+- Try updating the code to give continuous inference.
 Right now, it is setup to provide only one inference at start.
+- Use the SQLite database content to create a dashboard using Streamlit